 2.3.
-Wait for the ETL cleanup query to complete, once it has completed we should see the following:
+Wait for the ETL cleanup query to complete, once it has completed we should receive a similar output:

 3. If there are agents that are located in a workgroup / DMZ environment, we need to configure the agents to to failover between multiple gateway servers so that all agents reporting to a gateway have a failover gateway assigned.

 3.1.
 Open the Operations Manager Shell / PowerShell on a SCOM management server.